 Fluoride treatments can last for several months, but they may need to be reapplied more frequently if your child is at a greater risk for tooth decay.
 Dry mouth, medications, or other healthcare needs may be reasons for needing fluoride treatments more often.

-Children and adolescents benefit from more frequent fluoride treatments than adults do simply because their teeth are still developing!
+Children and adolescents benefit from more frequent fluoride treatments than adults simply because their teeth are still developing!
 Ultimately, the frequency of fluoride treatments will depend on your child’s individual needs.

-The cost for any dental treatment or procedure varies depending on different factors.
+The cost of any dental treatment or procedure varies depending on different factors.
 In general, they are considered inexpensive.
 We always provide up-front pricing before performing any treatment or procedure.
 It is important to remember that preventative measures, including fluoride treatments, are an investment in your child’s oral health for life!
 Fluoride treatments and sealants (discussed below) and good oral hygiene are your best guarantee for avoiding costly dental procedures in the future.

-Other Preventative Dentistry Options For Children
+Dentistry Options For Children

 Clubhouse Pediatric Dentistry offers dental sealants.
 Dental sealants are another preventive measure we use to protect your child’s teeth from cavities and decay.
 Sealants are ultra-thin, medical-grade (clear or white) plastic coatings that are applied to the back teeth, where cavities are most likely to occur in the deep grooves.
 An extra barrier is formed by sealing off these areas that prevent food and bacteria from getting into the tooth and causing decay.